 Download the spatial datasets

-To download the spatial datasets, please visit our open data portal and search using the keyword `Koala'.
+To download the spatial datasets, please visit our SEED data portal.

 Developing the baseline map

 The EPA engaged the Office of Environment and Heritage to develop the map, using current available data from the Atlas of NSW Wildlife.
 The map will be updated periodically to reflect new records entered in the Atlas.